BTCtoolshed/TippingWallet/README.md

 <br><br><br>
 **1st installation option : Flashing Binary to the ESP32**
-1) Download the TippingWallet.bin file from this github repository.<br>
+1) Download the "Tipping Wallet v1_2 Grayscale.bin" or "Tipping Wallet v1_2 Tricolor.bin" file from this github repository, depending on which Featherwing you have.<br>
 2) You will need to install Python on your computer if it isn't already installed.<br>
 3) Then you will need to install esptool (see here https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html)<br>
 5) Plug in your USB data cable to your esp32 device and connect to your computer's USB.<br>